 But, I’d say there are two psychological complexities which might have altered our mentality, to become who we are as a nation today.

-The second, more serious complexity we have I believe is ***“Island Mentality”***.
+The second, more serious complexity we have I believe is “Island Mentality”.
 Sri Lanka always was an isolated nation (even when we were land connected to India).
 We seldom had visitors and we rarely blent with other cultures.
 Unfortunately, interrelationships between nations was the only way people connected to the world in the years of yore.
 So we remained in our own bubble going though the social, technical and other evolutions in our own phase.
-We were the greatest nation we knew, so we thought we were the greatest nation, period.
+We were the greatest nation we knew, so we thought we were the greatest nation in the whole wide wold.
 Even after the Portuguese invasion, (because we were forcefully blent with other cultures,) we proudly kept our complexity so we won’t loose our spirit.

 Looking at the above, is it so hard to believe that we told and wrote stories which made Sri Lanka, the greatest nation of the world?